 Watch the webinar or read the article below.

 The Masterclass webinar covered all the features available in SERP Analyzer.
-It starts at 12:45 and describes in-depth how to use the tool:
+It describes in-depth how to use the tool:

 Structured ranking factors